mzkhalid039/Bond-lengths/README.md

 # Bond-lengths
-Analyze Bond Lengths in VASP POSCAR Files
+Analyze Bond Lengths in VASP POSCAR Files for a model system of quaternary compound (4 elements, K, Nb, B, O)

 This script calculates and plots bond lengths for a given input file in the POSCAR format.
 It uses the spglib and ase libraries to perform space group analysis and neighbor list generation, respectively.